 Both algorithms run simultaneously on identical grids.
 Dependencies being tested get a golden glow.
 Dependencies that have been classified as required turn red, unnecessary ones turn gray, and untested ones stay dim.
 Below each grid, a counter shows how many tests have been performed and how many required dependencies have been found so far.

 When both algorithms finish, a results panel highlights the winner in green and shows the final test counts.
-The whole thing is a single HTML file with no dependencies of its own, which felt appropriate for a project about dependencies.
+The whole thing is a single HTML file with no dependencies of its own.